-One last St. Patrick’s Day tutorial to share before Easter projects take over my craft room – a quick ruffled fabric wreath with some cute little felt shamrock embellishments.
+With the spring holidays coming so close together this year, I have one last St. Patrick’s Day craft tutorial to share before Easter projects take over my craft room – a quick ruffled fabric wreath with some cute little felt shamrock embellishments.

 I made an Easter wreath and a St. Patrick’s Day wreath at the same time and still finished them both in an afternoon.
-Check back next week for templates for the Easter version.
+(Get the tutorial for the Easter wreath in this post.
 In the meantime, you’ll get a sneak peek at the fabric in a few of these photos!

 To start, cut two strips 13″ high and the width of your fabric.
 Sew one end of the strips together, right sides facing, to make one very long strip.
 Depending on the width of your fabric, you should end up with a strip somewhere between 84″ and 90″ long.

 Fold the strip in half, long edges together and right sides facing, and sew it together down the long edge to make a long tube.